The difference between signs and symptoms in First Aid.

 Touch is another sense that tells us so much.
 Is the area painful to touch?
 Can you feel a raised temperature on the person’s brow?
 Does the limb feel swollen or tight, compared to the other limb?

 Hearing also helps us measure signs.
 Breathing for example is often a telling sign of trauma.
-Can you hear the person struggling for air, are they making raspy or gurgling sounds when trying to breathe?
+Can you hear the person struggling for air?
+Are they making raspy or gurgling sounds when trying to breathe?
 (It may be hard to hear in a noisy environment, but the sounds someone makes can be very important.)

 Finally, your sense of smell can also measure signs.
 For example, can you smell alcohol on the patient’s breath?
+Or how about vomit?
 Have they been incontinent?
-Combined with other factors these signs can also be important and should be noted.

 What are symptoms and how do they differ from signs?

 Symptoms differ from signs in that they are what the person themselves is experiencing as opposed to what you can tell from your own observations.
-Most often people will be able to tell you what symptoms they are experiencing, which you may not yourself be able to see for yourself.

 (Of course, if they are unconscious, semi-conscious or too young to speak, they may not be able to tell you any of the symptoms they are experiencing.)